vecna/mobilizon-poster/README.md

 # Configuration variables / example

-all of these command needs a `apiUrl` variable, or an `--api` option in the command line to specify a mobilizone server
+all of these command needs a `apiUrl` variable, or an `--api` option in the command line to specify a mobilizon server

 ## Location resolved